ast0414/semit/docs/index.md

 ## MNIST and Kannada-MNIST

-The MNIST dataset is a commonly used dataset in machine learning.
-This dataset consists of images of size 28 pixels by 28 pixels.
+The MNIST dataset [(LeCun et al., 2010)](#lecun2010) is one of the most commonly used dataset in machine learning research.
+This dataset consists of 70K images of size 28 pixels by 28 pixels.
 Each image contains a hand-drawn arabic numeral between 0 to 9 inclusive.
-Typically, this dataset is used to train a supervised machine learning model to predict an arabic numeral label for a given 28 by 28 pixel image.
+Due to its moderate size and label completeness, the MNIST dataset is widely used not only to train a handwritten digit recognition model but also as a benchmark dataset in developing many machine learning algorithms.

-The Kannada-MNIST, or K-MNIST, dataset is similar to the MNIST dataset except the images are of hand-drawn Kannada numerals instead of arabic numerals.
+The Kannada-MNIST, or K-MNIST, dataset [(Prabhu, 2019)](#prabhu2019) is very similar to the MNIST dataset in terms of the number of samples and the size of each image except the images are of hand-drawn Kannada numerals instead of arabic numerals.
 For reference, Kannada is a language predominantly spoken in Karnataka (a state in the southwest of India).
-This dataset is fairly new, and some are still researching on how to train the most accurate model to predict the labels for this dataset.
+This dataset is fairly new, and there are ongoing researches on how to train the most accurate model to predict the labels for this dataset.

-The followings are example images of MNIST and K-MNIST data for each numeric class:
+Example images of MNIST and K-MNIST data for each numeric class are shown below.
+It is easy to notice that each digit representation is very different from each other, except 0, where Kannada numerals generally have more complicated strokes.
+Therefore, it is reasonable to assume that even a state-of-the-art MNIST classification model will have trouble on K-MNIST data.

 | MNIST | Kannada |
 |:-|:-|
 | <img src="{{ site.baseurl }}/assets/images/MNIST_labeled.png" height="500" /> | <img src="{{ site.baseurl }}/assets/images/KMNIST_labeled.png" height="500" /> |
 | Source: https://www.researchgate.net/figure/Example-images-from-the-MNIST-dataset_fig1_306056875 | Source: https://towardsdatascience.com/a-new-handwritten-digits-dataset-in-ml-town-kannada-mnist-69df0f2d1456 |

 # Background